mrkkrp/kill-or-bury-alive/README.md

 Before I describe the API, you need to know about a notion that this package
 uses: *buffer designator*.

-*Buffer designator* is something that can define particular sort of buffers.
+*Buffer designator* is something that can define a particular kind of buffers.
 In `kill-or-bury-alive` buffer designator is either:

-* a string — regular expression to match name of buffer, this sort of buffer designator represents all buffers with matching names;
+* a string—a regular expression to match name of buffer, this sort of buffer designator represents all buffers with matching names;

-* a symbol — major mode of buffer, this represents all buffers that have such major mode and modes derived from it.
+* a symbol—major mode of buffer, this represents all buffers that have such major mode and modes derived from it.

 ----